Dental Abscess!

 What is a dental abscess?

 Also known as a tooth abscess.
-An abscess is a gathering of pus that forms either inside the tooth, inside the gums (periodontal abscess) or in the bone that holds the teeth in place.
-You can also have an abscess at the end of the tooth which is known as a Periapical abscess.
+An abscess is a gathering of pus that forms either inside the tooth, inside the gums (periodontal abscess), or in the bone that holds the teeth in place.
+You can also have an abscess at the end of the tooth, known as a periapical abscess.

 Symptoms of a Dental Abscess:

-Throbbing pain that is very intense.
-Can come on suddenly and will get gradually worse.
+- Throbbing pain that is very intense; it can come on suddenly and worsen gradually.

-Pain may radiate from teeth to you jaw, neck and ear.
+- Pain may radiate from the tooth to your jaw, neck, and ear.

-Pain will be worse on lying down and can disturb sleep.
+- Pain worsens when lying down and can disturb sleep.

 How to relieve your symptoms:

-Painkillers, take as directed either by your doctor pharmacist or follows the instruction on the pack.
+- Take painkillers as directed by your doctor or pharmacist, or follow the instructions on the pack.

-Try avoiding hot or cold food and drinks.
+- Avoid hot or cold foods and drinks.

-Use a soft bristled tooth brush and avoid (only temporarily) flossing the area.
+- Use a soft-bristled toothbrush and avoid (temporarily) flossing the extraction area.

-Use salt water rinses (1 teaspoon of salt in to 8oz glass of warm water)
+- Rinse your mouth with a salt water solution (1 teaspoon of salt in an 8oz glass of warm water).

-What to do if you have an abscess or think you may have abscess.
+What to do if you have an abscess or suspect you have one:

 Treatment options for an abscess